CarlConradDeclaro/Side-Project/README.md

 # Side-Project
-Some of the project I made as student
+Some of the simple project I made as student